 This got me infuriated!
 What the heck?

-These people have no idea what’s going on in my house yet they dare calling me a bad mother because a few lines I managed to punched and obviously published with tears rolling out of my face asking them to pray for us?
+These people have no idea what’s going on in my house yet they dare calling me a bad mother because a few lines I managed to share and obviously published with tears rolling out of my face asking them to pray for us?

 Unless you had walked a few hundred miles in someone else shoes, please try not to judge other mothers!
-It’s hard enough juggling between being a mother, a domestic diva, a dutiful wife to her husband, some even managed to threw a job in the mix of their responsibilities, so when we mommies managed to write something and published it on our blogs that doesn’t mean we left our children running around like wild animals in the background!
-Sad part is sometimes the worst critique on us comes in a form of…surprise surprise…another mommy!
+It’s hard enough juggling between being a mother, a domestic diva, a dutiful wife to her husband, some even managed to threw a job into the mix of their responsibilities, so when we mommies managed to write something and published it on our blogs that doesn’t mean we left our children running around like wild animals in the background!
+The sad part is sometimes the worst critique on us comes in a form of…surprise surprise…another mommy!

 So what if these mommy bloggers wants to learn more about building a better blog?
 So what if they can make extra income for their families in doing so?
-Heck, if I was still in the US you bet I would’ve join these other smarts, innovative, creative mommies for their Bloggy Bootcamp!
+Heck, if I was still in the US you bet I would’ve join these other smarts, innovative, creative mommies, for their Bloggy Bootcamp!